-Early Math with Gracie & Friends™ is a math curriculum based on the Next Generation Preschool Math research project funded by the National Science Foundation and the Heising-Simons Foundation.
-The full suite includes apps and activities were designed and tested for preschool classroom use.
+Early Math with Gracie & Friends™ is a math curriculum supplement based on research projects funded by the National Science Foundation and the Heising-Simons Foundation.
+The full suite includes apps and activities that were designed and tested for preschool classroom and home use.

 WGBH is a children's educational media pioneer.
 First 8 Studios carries this spirit into today's mobile world.